lucas874/machines/machine-runner/README.md

 Then we can use this information in all following states as well.

 ### Composing swarms
-Suppose that the transport order swarm protocol is used at a factory facility where materials from the warehouse are needed on the assembly line.
-We can utilise the services offered by the transport order protocol on the assembly line be specifying a workflow that uses the `warehouse` role to handle material transportation.
+Suppose that the warehouse is part of a larger factory facility and that items from the warehouse are needed on the assembly line.
+The transport order workflow offers the functionality of orchestrating a fleet of robots to deliver some requested item from the warehouse.
+We can can make use of this functionality by specifying another workflow that uses the `warehouse` role to handle material transportation.
-A simple swarm protocol specifying a workflow where an assembly robot requests an item from the warehouse and uses it to assemble a product is shown below.

 <img src="https://raw.githubusercontent.com/lucas874/machines/refs/heads/update-packages/demos/warehouse-readme-demo/assembly-protocol.svg" alt="assembly line workflow" width="300" />

+The workflow above specifies how the `warehouse` role requests an item and acknowledges its delivery, and how an `assembly-robot` uses it to assemble a product.
+It does not specify what happens between the `warehouse`'s request for an item and its acknowledgement.

 Notice how the `warehouse` role from the `transportOrderProtocol` appears in the workflow above.
-By d
+By doing so we can implement a